kauzerei/openautolab/docs/src/parts.md

 STL files for all mentioned parts can be generated using the `parts/generate_stls.sh` script in the repository.
 They are also built automatically using GitHub Actions and uploaded as GitHub releases.
 [Find the latest `openautolab-stl.zip` here](https://github.com/kauzerei/openautolab/releases).
+Stl-files are divided into several groups: agitation, enclosure, frame, lower_rail, and upper_rail.
+Those groups correspond to modules which are described in different chapters.
+Filenames follow 'group_part.stl' naming, where 'part' is the name used in building instructions often dropping the 'group' part.

 ### Frame

-The machine consists of an L-shaped frame, which holds two rails: the lower rail holds the vessels and tank, the upper rail holds pumps, valves and electronics.
-The frame 3d-printable parts are generated from frame.scad and can be customized to use different threaded rod diameter.
+The machine consists of an L-shaped frame, which holds two rails: the lower rail where the vessels and tank are mounted, and the upper rail, where the pumps, valves and electronics are mounted.
+3d-printable parts are generated from frame.scad and can be customized to use different threaded rod diameter.

 - 16x x-mount.
 Each pair of parts holds two rods together, two rods are mounted on each of two sides of each of two rails, therefore 16 parts in total.
 - 4x t-mount.
 Each pair holds two rods at a right angle, the frame needs 2 such L-shaped structures to hold the rails.
+- 4x small_bracket for mounting electronic enclosure on the upper rail.

 ### Lower rail: vessel and tank interfaces and mounts

 To connect the vessels and the developing tank to valves and the pump magnetic hose interfaces are used.
 To attach those interfaces to the lower rail magnetic holders are used.
 The interface for the tank has also a light-trap that prevents fogging the film through the hole, to which the hose is connected.
-Magnetic holder for the tank is mounted to the weight gauge for measuring amount of fluid in it.
+Magnetic holder for the tank is mounted to the weight gauge for measuring the amount of fluid in it.
 All of those parts are generated from lower_rail.scad and can be customized to fit magnets of different size and force.

 - 6x hollow_screw - to mount hose interface to vessels and tank through a hole.
 - 5x interface - the interfaces for the vessels.
 - interface_light_trap - larger interface with light trap for the developing tank.
-- 6x magnetic_holder_cover - mounts magnet to the interface.
+- 6x interface_cover - mounts magnet to the interface.
 - 6x hose_adapter and
 - 6x hose_sleeve - to make hose fittings.
 - 5x magnetic_holder  - to attach vessels to the rail.
 - magnetic_holder_wg - to attach developing tank to the weight gauge.
-- 6x holder_magnet_cover - to mount magnet to the holder.
+- 6x magnetic_holder_cover - to mount magnet to the holder.
 - 2x weight_gauge_bracket - to mount weight gauge to the rail.
 - 2x filter_support - too keep heavy filter from breaking the hollow screw.

 ### Upper rail: mounts for valves, pumps and electronic box

 The parts that do not have to be submerged into water when developing in heated bath are mounted on the upper rail.
 Main bidirectional pump, auxiliary pump for clean water, magnetic valves, enclosure with electronics, and optional battery holder are mounted with respective brackets tightened by M4 screws and nuts.
 Main pump and valves are connected together with silicon hose and T-pieces.
 - 12x valve_bracket - each valve is supported by a pair of brackets.
 - main_pump_bracket - consists of two parts in one stl to mount the main pump.
 - filter_pump_type*_bracket - two parts in one stl to mount the filter pump, two kinds of pumps supported.
 - 2x filter_attachment - to hold float sensor and input hose on the filtered.
-- 2x enclosure_bracket - two parts in one stl to mount the electronic enclosure.
-- battery_holder and
-- battery_bracket - to hold optional 4x18650 battery

 ### Agitation